AlphaKelpie/Little_Programs/README.md

 I use them on a MacBookAir 6.2 with macOS Catalina 10.15.7 with a zsh shell.
 The Python version is Python 3.10.
 In the next sections I will describe each program.
 The title of the section is the same of the name of the code.

 ## pip_upgrade.py

 ### Upgrade packages using pip

+First of all it looks for pip's packages that shall not be upgraded in ```not_upgrade_pip.txt``` file.
+Then it looks for new pip's release.

+It stores all the packages installed with pip and check to upgrade each of them that are not in ```not_upgrade_pip.txt```.

+It print in orange the package.
+I red if it will not be upgraded.
+In cyan if it is already updated.
+In green if it has been upgraded.

+At the end clean the cache.

 ## brew_upgrade.py